 What is unit testing?

-In software, testing process unit testing means testing the smallest individual unit or component to validate that the smallest unit is performed as designed or not. the unit test is performed during the development or coding stage to verify its correctness, and the developers mainly perform it.
+In software, testing process unit testing means testing the smallest individual unit or component to validate whether the smallest unit is performed as designed. the unit test is performed during the development or coding stage to verify its correctness, and the developers mainly perform it.

-In different development methodologies like (SDLC, STLC, V Model) unit testing is the first phase of testing before doing any other testing process.
+In different development methodologies like (SDLC, STLC, and V Model) unit testing is the first testing phase before doing any other testing process.
 Unit testing is one type of white box testing technique.

-Unit testing is done by the developers during the coding to verify that the piece of written code is behaving as per the design or not.
-Some time by doing unit testing it helps to reduce the fixing cost during system testing, integration testing.
-So doing proper unit testing saves both amounts of time and investment of an organization.
+The developers do unit testing during the coding to verify whether the piece of written code behaves according to the design.
+Sometimes, doing unit testing helps reduce the fixing cost during system testing integration testing.
+So, doing proper unit testing saves an organization both time and investment.

 How Does Unit Testing Work?